German studies (in European languages)

 - Visual cultures

 - Literature and scientific discourses

-Our academics in German studies enjoy strong national and international profiles and pursue global interests.
-Several members of German studies have been recipients of Humboldt Foundation Fellowships and several of our colleagues are Fellows of the Australian Academy of the Humanities.
+Our academics enjoy strong national and international profiles and pursue global interests.
+Several members who teach German have been recipients of Humboldt Foundation Fellowships, and several of our colleagues are Fellows of the Australian Academy of the Humanities.
 View all staff.